mwai-ken/mwai-ken/README.md

 - 👋 Hi, I’m @mwai-ken a committed developer
-- 🌱 I’m  a good php developer and currently learning angular  ...
+- 🌱 I’m  a good php developer and currently working on laravel ...
 - 📫 Reach me on Gmail: kenmwas150@gmail.com